Determining Allocation and Check Size in Equity Crowdfunding

 Based on the current Reg CF limits, which we cover on our Reg CF limit calculator page, the amount that any non-accredited investor can invest over a 12-month period is limited based on their income and net worth.
 An Excel spreadsheet calculator is also available for download at the above link.

-While we will do our best to maintain the numbers mentioned on CrowdWise, always check the SEC website for the latest limits as they are constantly being updated.
+While we will do our best to maintain the numbers mentioned on CrowdWise, always check the SEC website and Federal Register for the latest limits as they are constantly being updated.

 You’ve figured out how much total you plan to allocate to equity crowdfunding.
 The next question is: how much should you plan to invest in each individual deal and company?

-The equation to determine how much to invest in each company is simply:
+The equation to determine how much to invest in each company is simple:

 Investment per Company = Equity Crowdfunding Portfolio Allocation / Target Number of Companies